-- 1. Teachers and Specialists (Art, Music, Computers and Technology, Library, Health, and PE) - Student homework, assignments, quizzes, test, and grading - Course instructional materials, practices, academic progress, and extra help - Issues related to classroom discipline, interactions with other pupils and teachers - 2.
-Athletic Instructors and Coaches - Concerns regarding athletic activities - 3.
-Guidance and Adjustment Counselors - Concerns between school and home, teacher and pupil, pupil and other pupils - Personal matters relating to student development, behavior, or interaction with others - Course selection and student schedules - Scheduling of grade/team level meetings at the Middle School - Course placement or career information - Middle and High School academic records - Accommodations Plans - Student placement issues (in a class, program or instructional level)

-4. Principals and/or Assistant Principals

-- Co-curricular program issues (athletics, music, drama, etc.) - Matters related to the physical plant - Concerns regarding school personnel - Student records, school-wide student expectations, discipline issues, or bus conduct - Requests that specific courses and programs be included in the Program of Studies - Policy, procedure, and protocol concerns
+- 1. Teachers and Specialists (Art, Music, Computers and Technology, Library, Health, and PE) - Student homework, assignments, quizzes, tests, and grading - Course instructional materials, practices, academic progress, and extra help - Issues related to classroom discipline, interactions with other pupils and teachers - 2.
+Athletic Instructors and Coaches - Concerns regarding athletic activities - At the High School, concerns may also be directed to the Athletic Director - 3.
+Guidance and Adjustment Counselors - Concerns between school and home, teacher and pupil, pupil and other pupils - Personal matters relating to student development, behavior, or interaction with others - Course selection and student schedules - Scheduling of grade/team level meetings at the Middle School - Course placement or career information - Middle and High School academic records - Accommodations Plans - Student placement issues (in a class, program or instructional level) - 4.
+Principals and/or Assistant Principals - Co-curricular program issues (athletics, music, drama, etc.) - Matters related to the physical plant - Concerns regarding school personnel - Student records, school-wide student expectations, discipline issues, or bus conduct - Requests that specific courses and programs be included in the Program of Studies - Policy, procedure, and protocol concerns - 5.
+Superintendent - Questions regarding School Committee policies and administrative procedures - School Committee meetings and agenda items - Budgetary matters to also include any issue or item of the Hanover Schools budget that was not processed or appropriated correctly - Concerns regarding school personnel or services which were not resolved at the Principal's level - Suggestions or requests for changes in the curriculum - Transportation matters

-5. Superintendent

-- Questions regarding School Committee policies and administrative procedures - School Committee meetings and agenda items - Budgetary matters to also include any issue or item of the Hanover Schools budget that was not processed or appropriated correctly - Concerns regarding school personnel or services which were not resolved at the Principal's level - Suggestions or requests for changes in the curriculum - Transportation matters